agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service/README.md

     private String identityToken;
 }
 ```
-The identityToken is a JWT containing URI where the Self Description Document is located.

 Upon receiving an OnboardingRequest, the registration service creates a participant record, that contains all information about a participant.

 ```java